Reedsburg, Wisconsin: 1900s

 In 1902 the facility was purchased by Appleton Woolen Mills, and began producing clothing for east coast outlets.
 Sears and Montgomery Wards became two major clients.
 In 1910, the Central Wisconsin Creamery opened, making Reedsburg famous for its butter production.
 In 1954, when Appleton Woolen Mills shifted focus to felts, the business in Reedsburg reorganized to emphasize novelty fabrics.
 The Big Store burned down in 1957, after 78 years of service.
 The Reedsburg Woolen Mill, long one of the area's largest employers, endured until 1967; most of the mill complex burned in April 1968, leaving only the mill office.

+In 1928, the Reedsburg Municipal Airport was first established on an 80 acre farm east of the city.
+It would be later purchased by the city and continues to be used today as a general aviation airport.

+In 1951, Herbert Webb left Reedsburg a $300,000 trust fund, which is equivalent to over 4 million dollars, adjusted for inflation.
+He also set aside funding for Webb Park and Webb High School on the northeast side of Reedsburg, before his death in 1954.

 Another important business has been the Hankscraft Company.
 Incorporated in Madison in 1920, Hankscraft—makers of baby bottle warmers, sterilizers and other products—thrived during the post-war baby boom, and in 1949 opened a plant in Reedsburg.
-In 1951, Herbert Webb left Reedsburg a $300,000 trust fund, which is equivalent to over 4 million dollars, adjusted for inflation.
-He then created Webb Park, and Webb High School on the northeast side of Reedsburg, before his death in 1954.
-In 1961, Hankscraft purchased Nursmatic Corporation, expanding their line include to bassinets, safety harnesses, baby toiletries and other products; a year later, the acquisition of Ruzicka Laboratories allowed the firm to expand once more, adding vaporizer fluids, baby oil, shampoo and lotions.
+In 1961, Hankscraft purchased Nursmatic Corporation, expanding their line to include bassinets, safety harnesses, baby toiletries and other products; a year later, the acquisition of Ruzicka Laboratories allowed the firm to expand once more, adding vaporizer fluids, baby oil, shampoo and lotions.
 In 1970, Hankscraft was purchased by Gerber Products Company, and began producing baby food.
 It was the town's second largest employer, exceeded only by the Reedsburg Woolen Mill.

 In the 1980s, the Wisconsin and Southern Railroad came to Reedsburg, having purchased the old C&NW railroad track.
 In 1996, Gerber Products Company sold Hankscraft Motors, which continues to operate in Reedsburg.
 Other important industries have included Grede Foundry, Seats, Inc., and the Columbia Par Car Corporation.

 In 1971, the first Butter Festival, now known as Butterfest, was held in Webb Park.
 It was a celebration of the farming and dairy industry.
 In 1984, together the Main Street Commercial Historic District and the Park Street Historic District were added to the National Register of Historic Places.
 In 1993, 22 miles of the C&NW rail line between Reedsburg and Elroy became the Wisconsin 400 State Trail, a hiking/biking trail named for the passenger rail line that was said to travel the 400 miles between Chicago and Minneapolis/St. Paul in 400 minutes.